Our Vision, Mission and Values

 There are many ways your company, business, society, sporting body, school, college, or club can be involved in supporting the work of ILFA.
 We would be delighted to work with organisations of all sizes seeking a charity partner through corporate social responsibility or simply giving back to society to help raise awareness and valuable funds.
 In return, we will support your campaign with ILFA branded merchandise and fundraising assistance, and will gratefully acknowledge your support online, in print and via social media to recognise your commitment to charity.

 Please consider ILFA as a potential partner for the future and help make a difference.
-Contact ILFA on 086 871 5264 or email info@ilfa.ie for more information

-How funds are spent
+How Funds are Spent:

 - Most of our finances come from fundraising activities and donations from our supporters and other donors.
 All money raised goes towards meeting our aims and helping the patients and families of those affected by lung fibrosis.